 He couldn’t help from looking.
 She was very pretty.
 At least a year to three, younger than his age.

 By the time he was old enough to court, his Pa was shot in the leg and Jeremiah quit school to get a job.
 His Pa was town marshal in Yankton for years.
 Hardly ever was there any trouble other than a scuffle on the riverfront or an argument over some fur prices at the trading post.

 Marshal Trail had been trying to make peace in an ongoing cuss-fight between two neighbors, when one of the men pulled a pistol and shot at the other man from across his yard, for calling his wife a hussy.
 He missed and shot Yankton Town Marshal Jeremiah Trail through his upper left leg.
 The lead ball splintered the bone and he was never able to walk on that leg again.
 He died a year later from complications of the gunshot.
 Before he died, he sent young Jeremiah off to live with his best friend, US Marshal Webb Hickson up in Watertown, a hundred and fifty miles north of Yankton.
 He wanted his son to become a US Marshal and Webb Hickson was the one man who could make it happen.

 The door flew open behind him, sending a draft of cold air gusting across the warm room.
-Jeremiah looked around to see the boy enter then quickly turn to push the to door closed against the force of the wind.
-The boy dusted the snow off his coat sleeves, and stomped his boots on the woven straw mat, to knock the snow off.
+Jeremiah whirled around to see the boy enter, then quickly turn to push the to door closed against the force of the wind.
+The boy dusted the snow off his coat sleeves, and stomped his boots on the woven straw mat, knocking the snow off.